cwaldoch/cwaldoch.github.io/_posts/2018-01-28-Power-Plant-vs-Furnace.md

 ![](https://cdn-images-1.medium.com/max/800/1*PQkFEQGRU7XCgTPV_wZc2A.png)

-So, you have a somewhat lower operating cost, and a dramatically more efficient use of natural gas, what’s not to like?
+So, you have a somewhat lower operating cost, and a dramatically more efficient use of natural gas (note, it's 73% more homes, not 173% more, I just forgot to subtract the 1), what’s not to like?
 It all comes back to upfront costs at the home level, and historical incidence at the regional planning level.
 At the regional level, the natural gas transmission system in the northeastern united states simply wasn’t designed with large power plant draw downs in mind.
 It’s